Wagah Border Flag Ceremony

 The Entry is free and is on a first come first serve basis so you need to arrive in advance to reserve nice seats for yourself.
 You can also book your seats in advance by going to BSF kent located in Khasa village.
 Due to restricted space inside the stadium, some people may be left out and have to watch the ceremony from outside via a screen.
 You are permitted to carry a camera and mobile but the mobile network is not available there due to the border area, you are not permitted to carry a bag so you may rent a locket there at Rs 50.

 How to arrive at Wagah Border

 Wagah Border is 28 km away from Amritsar, so after reaching Amritsar you can hire a taxi or take a bus.

 By Taxi: Hiring a taxi is the most convenient and flexible option, but vehicles can’t go near the border so you have to walk for about 20 minutes from the parking spot.

-By Bus: To reach Wagah border by bus is the cheapest option, there are a lot of minivans and bus which run on the route.
+By Bus: To reach the Wagah border by bus is the cheapest option, there are a lot of minivans and buses which run on the route.